artscoop/django-websocket-redis/docs/running.rst

 into the WebSocket's main loop.

 This configuration works for testing uWSGI and low traffic sites.
-Since uWSGI then runs in one thread/process, blocking calls such as accessing the database, would also block all other HTTP requests.
+Since uWSGI then runs in one thread/process, blocking calls such as accessing the database, would also block/delay all other incoming HTTP requests.
 Adding ``--gevent-monkey-patch`` to the command line may help here, but Postgres for instance requires to monkey patch its blocking calls with **gevent** using the psycogreen_ library.
 Moreover, only one CPU core is then used, and static files must be handled by another webserver.